JakubSondowski/debian_with_xfce_docker_conatiner/README.md

-# debian_with_xfce_docker_conatiner
+# Debian with XFCE Docker Container

+## Shared folder (optional)

-# if you want to create a shared folder use
+If you want to create a shared folder, run:

-$ mkdir - /home/$(echo $USER)/Docker/Debian_With_Desktop/workdir
+mkdir -p /home/$(echo $USER)/Docker/Debian_With_Desktop/workdir

-# otherwise you shall comment a few lines in docker-compose which use it

-# start with:
+If you do not need a shared folder, you can comment out the relevant lines in the docker-compose.yml file.

+## Start the container

-$ sudo docker compose up
+sudo docker compose up

-# when setting up is finished use
+## Access the desktop

+Once the setup is complete, open:

 http://localhost:2137/vnc.html

+## Notes

+- No browser or IDE is preinstalled.
+- Additional software can be installed by downloading it into the shared folder and installing it from inside the container.